rohanpadhye/FuzzFactory/README.md

 ### New Domains via LLVM Instrumentation

-To implement your own domain-specific instrumentation, let's call it domain `foo`, create files `waypoints-foo-pass.cc` and `waypoints-diff-rt.c`, and run `make` in the `llvm_mode` directory.
-Use the implementations listed above as templates.
-Once compiled, you can then instrument your test programs using the environment variable `WAYPOINTS=foo` when compiling with the `afl-clang-fast` built from this repo.
+To implement your own domain-specific instrumentation pass, let's call it domain `foo`: (1) create files `waypoints-foo-pass.cc` and `waypoints-foo-rt.c` in the `llvm_mode` directory, (2) run `make llvm-domains DOMAINS+=foo` in the root directory, (3) compile your test programs with `afl-clang-fast` after setting the environment var `WAYPOINTS=foo`.
+For help in creating the pass and runtime files, use the implementations listed in the previous section as templates.

 ### New Domains via Manual API Invocation